Was Your Health Compromised By Hospital Negligence?

-Under a legal theory known as respondeat superior, an injured party can sue the employer of a negligent worker who caused the harm.
-In some cases, an injured patient may have a valid claim against a hospital for the actions and omissions of its medical personnel.
-Therefore, if a healthcare provider is negligent, the hospital in which he or she works may be liable as well.
-During more than 20 years of practice, Dillon & Findley’s hospital negligence lawyers have successfully litigated against the major hospitals in Alaska and has in-depth knowledge of their practices, procedures and systems.
+If a negligent hospital employee harmed your health, you may be able to sue the hospital for that individual’s actions.
+Therefore, if a health care provider is negligent, the hospital in which he or she works may be liable as well.
+During more than 30 years of practice, Dillon & Findley, P.C.’s medical malpractice lawyers have successfully litigated against the major hospitals in Alaska and have in-depth knowledge of their practices, procedures and systems.

 Many full-time employees of a hospital have direct contact with patients and can cause harm through negligent actions and omissions.
 The hospital has a duty to hire qualified personnel and provide the training and oversight necessary to maintain an acceptable level of patient care.
 Unfortunately, many hospitals suffer deficiencies in staffing and management, which gives rise to harmful conduct, such as: